 side of the Great Lakes – Randle Reef.

-Hamilton Harbour, also known as Burlington Bay, lies at the western tip of Lake Ontario, and is separated naturally from the lake by a sandbar.
+Hamilton Harbour is the western tip of Lake Ontario, separated naturally from the lake by a sandbar known as the Beach Strip.
 It is the largest naturally protected harbour on western Lake Ontario.
-Industry, commerce and residential areas, along with private and public open spaces share the 45 kilometre shoreline.
-The Harbour’s watershed covers more than 500 square kilometres and is drained by three major tributaries - the Grindstone, Spencer and Red Hill creeks.
-The cities of Hamilton and Burlington, with a population of 750,000 people, are located within and around the watershed.
-In 1985, the Harbour was identified as an Area of Concern under the Canada–United States Great Lakes Water Quality Agreement due to significant impairment of water quality.
-While many improvements have been made to reduce pollution in the Harbour, the problem of contaminated sediment remains.
+Industry, commerce and residential areas, along with private and public open spaces share its 45 kilometre shoreline.
+The Harbour’s watershed covers more than 500 square kilometres and is drained by three major tributaries – Grindstone, Spencer and Red Hill creeks.
+The cities of Hamilton and Burlington, with a combined population of 750,000 people, are located within and around the watershed.
+In 1985, the Harbour was identified as an Area of Concern under the Canada–United States Great Lakes Water Quality Agreement due to significant impairment of water quality, loss of fish and wildlife habitat, and contaminated sediment and fish and wildlife populations.
+While many improvements have been made to reduce pollution in the Harbour, the legacy problem of contaminated sediment remains.

-Located in the southwest corner of Hamilton Habour, the Randle Reef site is approximately 60 hectares (120 football fields) in size.
-The site contains approximately 695,000 cubic meters of sediment contaminated with polycyclic aromatic hydrocarbons (PAH) and other toxic chemicals - the largest PAH-contaminated sediment site on the Canadian Great Lakes.
+Located in the southwest corner of Hamilton Habour, the Randle Reef site is approximately 60 hectares (or about 120 football fields) in size.
+The site contains approximately 695,000 cubic metres of sediment contaminated with polycyclic aromatic hydrocarbons (PAHs) and other toxic chemicals.
+It is the largest PAH-contaminated sediment site on the Canadian Great Lakes.
 The contamination is often described as “a spill in slow motion” due to the continuing slow spread of contaminants across the Harbour floor and uptake into the food chain of the Harbour ecosystem.
 PAH contamination at Randle Reef is a legacy of a variety of past industrial processes dating back to the 1800s.
 There were multiple sources of contamination including coal gasification, petroleum refining, steel making, municipal waste, sewage and overland drainage.

-The site was identified as a principal target of Harbour restoration objectives in the late 1980s and early 1990s.
+The site was identified as a principal target of Harbour restoration objectives in the late 1980s.
 Studies were conducted over several years to determine possible options for cleaning up the site.
 In 2002, a Project Advisory Group reached an agreement to explore the idea of containing and capping the sediment.
 An environmental assessment, project designs, and the quest to secure funding soon followed.

 The Randle Reef sediment remediation project involves constructing a 6.2 hectare engineered containment facility (ECF) on top of a portion of the most contaminated sediment, then dredging and placing the remaining contaminated sediment in the facility.
 The facility will be made of double steel sheet pile walls with the outer walls being driven to depths of up to 24 metres into the underlying sediment.
 The inner and outer walls will be sealed creating an impermeable barrier.
 The sediment will then be covered by a multi-layered environmental cap.